syncfusion-content/xamarin-docs/Xamarin/SfSegmentedControl/how-to/Nullable-Selection.md

 ---
 layout: post
-title: How to section of Syncfusion segmented control for Xamarin.Forms
+title: Nullable selection in Syncfusion segmented control for Xamarin.Forms
-description: Learn how to make a nullable selection in segmented control
+description: Learn how to clear the selection in segmented control
 platform: Xamarin
 control: SegmentedControl
 documentation: ug
 ---

-# How to clear the selection in SfSegmentedControl

 The SfSegmentedControl provides support to make a null selection.
 By default, it selects the 0th indexed item.
 Now, it provides support to set the `SelectedIndex` as negative value or beyond the collection count for making a no selection.